Is it possible to insure against Japanese knotweed so that it doesn't cause more headaches?

 Quite simply, when you want to insure against Japanese knotweed, you need the best in the business.
 Companies like Environet that have been involved in Japanese knotweed removal for many years have a proven track record in killing off infestations of the plant on premises all over the country, developing highly effective techniques and methods.

 This means they're trusted by not only their customers but financial institutions providing mortgages and insurance firms that cover all the work that's carried out.
-Our work is underwritten by certain underwriters at Lloyd's and we can arrange cover for up to £100,000, or larger amounts in some cases.
+Our work is underwritten by by an A-rated insurer and we can arrange cover for up to £100,000, or larger amounts in some cases.
 Equally importantly, there are no delays with our insurance-backed guarantee, as it comes into effect in just a few days.
 This compares to what can often be as much as two or three years with other Japanese knotweed eradication firms.